How to Enroll in an Online Class

 High school students, under certain circumstances, may be eligible to enroll in Truman courses for college credit.
 Interested students must meet the necessary prerequisites for enrollment in the desired courses and meet typical admissions expectations.
-Students interested in early enrollment should contact the Office of Admissions and apply as a Non-Degree Seeking Student.
-Contact Admissions at firstname.lastname@example.org or call (660) 785-4114.
+Students interested in early enrollment should contact the Institute for Academic Outreach’s Early College and apply as a Non-Degree Seeking Student.
+Contact the Institute at (660) 785-5384.

 How to Apply to an Online Program

-There is no fee to apply for the Data Science Graduate Certificate Program at Truman.
+There is no fee to apply for online graduate programs at Truman State, or non-degree seeking coursework.

 - As part of the application process, you will need to submit your undergraduate transcript.

-- To start the application process, you will need to complete our Application for Non-Degree Seeking Graduate Students (if you do not already have an account, you will need to create one to submit your application).
+- To start the application process, you will need to complete the appropriate application (if you do not already have a Truman account, you will need to create one to submit your application).